yusukebe/kitajs-html/README.md

 3. Append the
    [`xss-scan`](https://github.com/kitajs/ts-html-plugin/tree/main#running-as-cli) command
    into your test script.
-This CLI comes from @kitajs/ts-html-plugin, which catches XSS vulnerabilities that mey be introduced into your codebase.
+This CLI comes from @kitajs/ts-html-plugin, which catches XSS vulnerabilities that may be introduced into your codebase.
 Open your `package.json` file and add the following script:

    ```jsonc